Oksana Dmitriyeva: 2nd term as Deputy of the State Duma

 In December 1999, she was elected to the State Duma as an independent candidate.
 She served as deputy chairman of the State Duma Committee on Budget and Taxes.

 She has submitted for consideration to the State Duma a package of bills targeting an improvement of the social status of the poorest part of the Russian population.
-In 2000 she achieved the law on granting the status of a WWII participant to persons awarded with the medal "For the Defence of Leningrad".
+In 2000, she achieved the law on granting the status of a WWII participant to persons awarded with the medal "For the Defence of Leningrad".
 When considering the law "On labor pensions", the right of working pensioners to receive pensions was fully upheld.
-She has made a number of bills providing improvement of the budgetary and tax legislations.
+She has made a number of bills providing improvement of the budgetary and tax legislation.
 Such amendments were adopted to the 2001 budget as an amendment to the return of personal income tax to regions (St. Petersburg received an additional 2 billion rubles from this), investments in the construction of a subway in St. Petersburg increased by 550 million rubles.

 In 2000 she headed the "Block of Oksana Dmitriyeva" in the municipal elections in St. Petersburg.
 The campaign ended in a serious victory: block received more than 100 seats in municipal authorities.

 In the 2003 elections she was again elected to the State Duma.
 In 2006, Oksana Dmitriyeva developed a package of bills aimed at stimulating innovation.
 13 bills contained measures aimed at reducing the tax component in the price of a scientific and innovative product, which would allow to expand the possibilities for conducting research and creating an innovative product.
 However, all bills were rejected by the State Duma.
 Some of these bills were later changed and, in the modified form without the most significant items, introduced from the Government of the Russian Federation.